 Day 12.
 Bishkek Manas Airport

 After an early breakfast, everyone will be transferred from your guesthouses in Bishkek to the Manas Airport.
-The ride takes around 40 mints and it’s always recommend to arrive at the airport 2 hours before your flight.
-It’s your responsibly to inform your guide about your flight details.
+The ride takes around 40 mints and it’s always recommended to arrive at the airport 2 hours before your flight.
+It’s your responsibility to inform your guide about your flight details.

 Sometimes we have open groups for horse riding, you can join the tour with other people.
 Please request.